pingcap/talent-plan/rust/projects/file-io/project.md

 - "set"
   - The user invokes `kvs set mykey, myvalue`
-  - `kvs` creates a struct representing the "get" command, containing its key and value
+   - `kvs` creates a struct representing the "set" command, containing its key and value
   - It then serializes that command to a `String`
   - It then appends the serialized command to a file containing the log